 Let's open some sound recordings!
 You can do this by dragging and dropping files anywhere in ocenaudio.
 Once you have a sound file open, the next thing you'll want to do is adjust the main view of the program so that it shows both a waveform and spectrogram.
 To do this, go to View...Waveform & Spectral View.
-Next, go back to the View menu, and under the Vertical Scale Format option, select Decibels.
-Finally, another good thing to do is add a large meter to your workspace by going to View...Level Meter→Full-size Level Meter.
-Once you've done these three things, your workspace should look something like this:
+Another good thing to do is add a large meter to your workspace by going to View...Level Meter → Full-size Level Meter.
+Once you've done these two things, your workspace should look something like this: